Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 Scopes include Agent, Certificate, Code Signing, Configuration, Restricted, Security, SSH, and statistics.
 For no privilege restriction or read access, use a value of $null.
 For a scope to privilege mapping, see https://docs.venafi.com/Docs/current/TopNav/Content/SDK/AuthSDK/r-SDKa-OAuthScopePrivilegeMapping.php
+Using a scope of {'all'='core'} will set all scopes except for admin.
+Using a scope of {'all'='admin'} will set all scopes including admin.
+Usage of the 'all' scope is not suggested for production.

 ```yaml
 Type: Hashtable